openedx/edx-platform/docs/decisions/0022-settings-simplification.rst

     * and uses templates vars from Tutor configuration (``config.yml``),

-    * and invokes hooks from any enable Tutor plugins;
+    * and invokes hooks from any enabled Tutor plugins;

   * it imports ``cms/envs/production.py``,